Quantum Counterpart of Equipartition Theorem in Quadratic Systems: Quantum Counterpart of Generalizad equipartition theorem

 with $\mathbb{E}[...]$ denotes the expectation over

-which is checked \cf{171} to be nonnegative and normalized over $\mathbb{R}^{+}$.} \Eq{E} is termed as the \markred{quantum counterpart of conventional equipartition theorem \cite{Ghosh2023}.} Moving further with the help of thermodynamic equations, the free energy $F(\beta)$ of the system can be determined by
+which is checked \cf{171} to be nonnegative and normalized over $\mathbb{R}^{+}$.} \Eq{E} is termed as the \markred{quantum counterpart of conventional equipartition theorem \cite{Ghosh2023}.} Moving further with the help of thermodynamic equations, we can determine the free energy $F(\beta)$ of the system by

 and hence \eqtwo{th-F}{E} may yield \markred{

 from which we further obtain an expression for the partition function of the system in the form of

 } Note that \eq{Zs} is much easier to obtain than the conventional influence-functional approach \cite{Feynman2000, Ingold2002}.